sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 ---
 title: "Securing Sensu"
-description: "As with all software, it’s important to minimize any attack surface exposed by the software.
-Sensu is no different.
-In this guide, you’ll learn about the components that need to be secured (and how to do so)."
+description: "It’s important to minimize any attack surface exposed by any software, and Sensu is no different.
+This guide explains the components that need to be secured (and how to do so)."
 weight: 1000
 version: "5.14"
 product: "Sensu Go"